 What Is Ferndale Schools Doing As a Result of This New Law?

-Many requirements in the law were occuring in Ferndale Schools prior to its passing.
-With our strong literacy instruction, intervention and enrichment time built in daily, workshop models to provide for differentiation, and a multi tiered system of support.
-In both of our elementary campuses we have Reading Specialist who support student and staff success.
+Many requirements in the law were occurring in Ferndale Schools prior to its passing.
+With our strong literacy instruction, intervention, and enrichment time built-in daily, workshop models to provide for differentiation, and a multi-tiered system of support.
+Both of our elementary campuses have Reading Specialists who support student and staff success.

 How Is Ferndale Schools Supporting Students as Readers?